fonttools/fonttools/README.md

 * In mutatorMath the default font is selected automatically.
 A warning is printed if the mutatorMath default selection differs from the one set by `copyInfo`.
 But the `copyInfo` source will be used.
 * If no source has a `copyInfo` flag, mutatorMath will be used to select one.
 This source gets its `copyInfo` flag set.
 If you save the document this flag will be set.
 * Use `doc.checkDefault()` to set the default font.

+# Localisation

+Some of the descriptors support localised names.
+The names are stored in dictionaries using the language code as key.
+That means that there are now two places to store names: the old attribute and the new localised dictionary, `obj.stylename` and `obj.localisedStyleName['en']`.

 # Rules
 **The `rule` element is experimental.** Some ideas behind how rules could work in designspaces come from Superpolator.
 Such rules can maybe be used to describe some of the conditional GSUB functionality of OpenType 1.8.
 The definition of a rule is not that complicated.
 A rule has a name, and it has a number of conditions.
 The rule also contains a list of glyphname pairs: the glyphs that need to be substituted.